mkp170791/numpy/doc/neps/nep-0005-generalized-ufuncs.rst

 The dimensions beyond the core dimensions are called "loop" dimensions.
 In the above example, this corresponds to ``(3,5)``.

-The usual numpy "broadcasting" rules apply, where the signature determines how the dimensions of each input/output object are split into core and loop dimensions:
+The usual numpy_demo "broadcasting" rules apply, where the signature determines how the dimensions of each input/output object are split into core and loop dimensions: